ebtesam-0/ebtesam-0/README.md

 # Hi, I'm Ebtesam 👋

-💻 Data Analyst | IT Graduate
+💻 Aspiring Data Analyst | IT Graduate

-I am passionate about data analysis and transforming data into meaningful insights.
+I’m passionate about analyzing data and turning complex information into clear, actionable insights.
-I have experience in Python, SQL, Power BI, and Excel, and I enjoy working on real-world datasets.
+I have hands-on experience with real-world datasets using Python, SQL, Power BI, and Excel.

+---

 ## 🛠️ Skills
 - Python (Pandas, NumPy)